-- (1) These amounts represent possible payouts of awards granted under the 2003 Cash Incentive Plan in January 2007.
-The actual awards were approved in February 2008.
-The amounts of the actual payments are included in the Summary Compensation Table. - (2) These amounts represent possible payouts of awards granted under the 2003 Cash Incentive Plan and the Home Office Cash Incentive Plan in January 2007.
-The actual awards were paid out in February 2008.
-The amounts of the actual payments are included in the Summary Compensation Table. - (3) These amounts represent aggregate grant date fair value for grants of restricted Common Stock awarded in fiscal year 2007 under our Stock Incentive Plan computed in accordance with FAS 123R.
-Please refer to Note 9 to our Financial Statements contained in our Form 10-K for the period ending December 31, 2007 for a discussion of assumptions used in this computation.
+- (1) These amounts represent possible payouts of awards granted under the Cash Incentive Plan in January 2017.
+The payment of actual awards was approved in January 2018.
+The amounts of the actual payments are included in the Summary Compensation Table. - (2) These amounts represent possible payouts of awards granted under the Cash Incentive Plan and the Home Office Cash Incentive Plan in January 2017.
+The payment of actual awards was approved in January 2018.
+The amounts of the actual payments are included in the Summary Compensation Table. - (3) These amounts represent aggregate grant date fair value for grants of restricted Common Stock awarded in fiscal year 2017 under our Stock Incentive Plan computed in accordance with ASC Topic 718.
+Please refer to Note 15 to our Financial Statements contained in our Form 10-K for the period ending December 31, 2017 for a discussion of assumptions used in this computation.
 Our Form 10-K has been included in our Annual Report and provided to our stockholders.

-There are no agreements or understandings between the Company and any executive officer which guarantee continued employment or guarantee any level of compensation, including incentive or bonus payments, to the executive officer.
+There are no agreements or understandings between the Company and any executive officer that guarantee continued employment or guarantee any level of compensation, including incentive or bonus payments, or severance payments, to the executive officer.
 All of the named executive officers participate in the Company's Cash Incentive Plan.
-Bonus awards under the Cash Incentive Plan provide participants an opportunity to earn an annual bonus in a maximum amount of 80% of base salary or \$2 million per individual per year, whichever is less.
-Under the Cash Incentive Plan, whether a bonus is payable, and the amount of any bonus payable, is contingent upon achievement of certain performance goals which are set in the annual program adopted under the plan.
-Performance goals are measured according to one or more of the following three targeted financial measures: revenue growth, achievement of preset pretax profit targets, and pretax profit improvement over the prior year.
-For 2007 these performance goals were measured by attainment of specific levels of the following: revenue growth, pretax profit plan achievement, and pretax profit improvement over the prior year.
-The Compensation Committee has set a maximum award of 80% of executive's base salaries as the award for fiscal year 2007 for Messrs.
-R. Randall Rollins, Gary W. Rollins and Glen Rollins.
-The Compensation Committee has set a maximum award of 60% of executive's base salaries as the award for fiscal year 2007 for Messrs.
-Cynkus and Knottek.
-In addition, Messrs.
-Harry J. Cynkus and Michael W. Knottek participate in the Home Office Plan.
-Under this Plan, the participants may receive a bonus of up to 10% of the participant's annual salary for achievement of internal customer service survey results.
-Unless sooner amended or terminated by the Compensation Committee, the Performance Bonus Plan will be in place until April 22, 2008.
-The named executive officers are eligible to receive options and restricted stock under the Company's stock incentive plan, in such amounts and with such terms and conditions as determined by the Compensation Committee at the time of grant.
-All of the executive officers are eligible to participate in the Company's regular employee benefit programs, including the 401(k) Plan with Company match, group life insurance, group medical and dental coverage and other group benefit plans.
-The Deferred Compensation Plan provides that participants may defer up to 50% of their base salary and up to 100% of their annual bonus with respect to any given plan year, subject to a \$2,000 per plan year minimum.
+Bonus awards under the Cash Incentive Plan provide participants an opportunity to earn an annual bonus in a maximum amount of 100 percent of base salary (which was revised to 115 percent under the 2018 Cash Incentive Plan) or \$2 million per individual per year (which was revised to \$1.15 million under the 2018 Cash Incentive Plan), whichever is less.
+Under the Cash Incentive Plan, whether a bonus is payable, and the amount of any bonus payable, is contingent upon achievement of certain performance goals, which are set in the annual program adopted under the plan.
+For 2017, these performance goals were measured by obtaining specific levels of the following: revenue to plan growth and pre-tax profit to plan growth of the Company.
+Messrs.
+John F. Wilson, Paul E. Northen and Thomas Luczynski also participate in an individual Key Operation's base salaries for Messrs.
+R. Randall Rollins, Gary W. Rollins, and John F. Wilson.
+Mr. Paul E. Northen had a maximum award of 60 percent of his base salary for fiscal year 2017 and Thomas Luczynski has a maximum award of 40 percent of his base salary for fiscal year 2017.
+Unless sooner amended or terminated by the Compensation Committee, the current Cash Incentive Plan will be in place until April 24, 2023.

+The named executive officers while employed are also eligible to receive options and restricted stock under the Company's stock incentive plan, in such amounts and with such terms and conditions as determined by the Compensation Committee at the time of grant.
+All of the executive officers are eligible to participate in the Company's Deferred Compensation Plan.
+The executive officers participate in the Company's regular employee benefit programs, including the 401(k) Plan with Company match, group life insurance, group medical and dental coverage and other group benefit plans.
+The Deferred Compensation Plan provides that participants may defer up to 50% of their base salary and up to 85% of their annual bonus with respect to any given plan year, subject to a \$2,000 per plan year minimum.
 The Company may make discretionary credits to participant accounts.